Please change your location to view this page.

 If any of your volunteers have a confirmed or suspected case of COVID-19 or have been exposed to a confirmed or suspected case, your organisation should encourage them to self-isolate for the recommended number of days for the health and safety of your other volunteers, employees and clients.

-We are getting lots of interest from people who want to volunteer with us.
-How do we manage this safely?
+Your organisation may be getting lots of interest from people who want to volunteer with you.
+How do you manage this safely?

 If your organisation wants to recruit new volunteers, it should be able to do this if risks are managed carefully.
 Regardless of the current situation, organisations still have legal obligations to recruit and induct volunteers.